Sheath dress: 1950s

 By the 1950s, the sheath dress became the modern look for American women.
 In 1950, Christian Dior introduced the "Vertical Line".
 The line catered to a woman's body and her curves in comparison to previous years.
 From the line, Vogue called the sheath dress the "most important single day fashion".
 In 1956, a girdle sales manager remarked “The sheath paid for my house in Westport.”
 Pattern companies sold sheath cuts up to size 22 ½ and 41 inch bust size.
 The dress was referred to as “the slim look for five o’clock on”.
 For a casual look, the sheath dress was matched with a short sleeve print bolero.
 As a business attire, a box jacket when over the bolero as well as the dress.
 As the cut of the dress became easier to construct, textures were added to the dress such as beads.

 1960s

 One of the most notable sheath dresses of all time is the black Givenchy dress of Audrey Hepburn.
 In 1961, Hepburn wore a Hubert de Givenchy black sheath dress in the film Breakfast at Tiffany's.
 By this time, her dress became known as the little black dress.
 On May 19, 1962, Marilyn Monroe sang happy birthday to then president John F. Kennedy for his 45th birthday.
 At the event, Monroe wore a Jean Louis sheath dress that is described as "skin and beads".
 The dress was made nude toned, backless, and clad with crystals.
 Monroe was sewn into the dress for a tight fit.
 In 2016, the Jean Louis design sold for $4.8 million.

 21st century

 In recent years, the sheath dress is worn as a cocktail dress.
-The pattern can also be seen worn on brides as sheath dresses are popular as wedding dresses; the style is recommended for slim brides who are either tall or petite.
+Sheath dresses are popular as wedding dresses, recommended for slim brides who are either tall or petite.